-GX League Basic Concept formulated by the Ministry of Economy, Trade and Industry
+GX League formulated by the Ministry of Economy, Trade and Industry

-ITOCHU expressed its support for the GX League Basic Concept formulated by the Ministry of Economy, Trade and Industry with the aim of achieving full-scale operation of the Green Transformation League (GX League) in or after April 2023.
-The GX League will take on the challenge of GX with a view to achieving carbon neutrality and social change in 2050, and will serve as a forum for collaboration between industry, government and academia for the realization of sustainable growth.
-We will be actively involved in the discussions leading up to the establishment of the GX League, and contribute to the national effort to tackle climate change.
+In 2022, ITOCHU expressed its support for the GX League Basic Concept established by the Ministry of Economy, Trade and Industry, and has been actively involving and making proposals at the public-private councils regarding the concept of emissions trading, the carbon credit market, and the ideal way to trade credits in the GX League.
+Taking into account our involvement of the various initiatives during the preparatory period for the establishment of the GX League, we participated in the GX League, which began in earnest in April 2023.
+The GX League will take on the challenge of GX (Green Transformation) with a view to achieving carbon neutrality and social change in 2050, and will serve as a forum for collaboration among industry, government and academia to achieve sustainable growth.
+As a participating company, our company will continue to be actively involved in the league's initiatives, including emissions trading, which is a concrete policy tool for decarbonization, and contribute to the virtuous cycle of the environment, economy and society, including climate change.

-• GX League Basic Concept (Japanese Only) (https://www.meti.go.jp/policy/energy\environment/global\warming/GX-league/gx-league.html)
+GX League (Japanese Only) (https://gx-league.go.jp/)